 [S]cholars such as Walzer have argued that one can imagine a sliding scale that allows for violations of jus in bello principles under certain circumstances—notably supreme emergency—as well as the need, when thinking ethically, to distinguish between intended and unintended effects (in other words, about the doctrine of double effect).
 Sometimes necessity requires, as the argument goes, breaking the rules of noncombatant immunity, while other, less extreme circumstances occasionally result in unforeseen and nefarious consequences that do not outweigh the overall justness of the use of force….
 However, in terms of jus ad vim the advancement of technology should make the consequences of the use of force more predictable, which, coupled with the necessarily limited scope of force, means that there should be no recourse to such moral loopholes.
 In other words, jus ad vim must maintain stricter adherence to the principle of discrimination than jus ad bellum.
 (2013a: 99)

 It is not clear exactly what the authors have in mind by “unforeseen and nefarious consequences.”
 The natural reading would be to take this as a reference to collateral damage (if they are unforeseen harms, they are presumably also unintended harms).
 If they are unintended, however, they do not violate discrimination even if they befall civilians.
 They might, on an objective account, violate proportionality even if they are unforeseen (or, perhaps, unforeseeable).
 But to violate discrimination one must be aiming at civilians, not merely harming them.
 The improved predictability of force could of course limit instances of this kind of disproportionate force, but this would not be a form of greater adherence to discrimination.
-Moreover, insofar as these more technologically advanced weapons are available in war, they will presumably increase our ability to adhere to proportionality within war as well as outside of war
+Moreover, insofar as these more technologically advanced weapons are available in war, they will presumably increase our ability to adhere to proportionality within war as well as outside of war.

 Walzer’s supreme emergency clause is, of course, a challenge to discrimination.
 Braun and Brunstetter’s thought seems to be that because jus ad vim deals with force short of war, it is not going to encounter situations in which we might contemplate intentionally killing civilians, and thus the temptation to violate discrimination will be avoided.
 But this is to make a mistake about what jus ad vim is supposed to govern.
 It is supposed to govern forceful measures short of war – that is, a particular range of means of pursuing goals.
 It does not restrict the range of goals that may be thus pursued.
 I suspect this mistake arises because the authors have assumed that if there is a cause so important that it warrants targeting civilians, that cause would warrant war, and so we move beyond jus ad vim to jus ad bellum.
 But we could easily have a cause that would warrant war, the securing of which requires only measures short of war and that must therefore (on Braun and Brunstetter’s account) be governed by jus ad vim (assuming that using force does not seem likely to cause escalation).
 If we must use a single drone to target a single civilian in order to prevent some kind of humanitarian catastrophe, the mere fact that all-out war (if it were necessary) would be justified to achieve that same end does not mean that measures short of war are suddenly to be governed under jus ad bellum.
 Given this, jus ad vim is really no better than jus ad bellum when it comes to supreme emergencies and adhering to discrimination.